uddhavb/UddhavWeather/README.md

 ### TESTING
 the application can take in any city name in the united states.
 The name can be partial as well.
 The application will predict the city on clicking the Weather button.
 In case of a wrong input, the application will show a blank screen.
 Some examples of inputs:
-San Francisco, San fran ,San_Francisco and so on..
+San Francisco, San fran, and so on..